 Phoenix Australia – Centre for Posttraumatic Mental Health has developed some useful tip sheets to support health practitioners and community members after the spread of the virus.

 The Royal Australian and New Zealand College of Psychiatrists (RANZCP) closely monitors the constantly changing circumstances.
-It has cancelled its annual Congress which was supposed to be in May in Hobart.
+It provides regularly updated information about the RANZCP response to the COVID-19 pandemic.

 France is working on a COVID-19 guidance for psychiatric services.